-Mountain Project's determination of some of the classic, most popular, highest rated routes for Inversion Therapy Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Inversion Therapy Wall:

 Featured Route For Inversion Therapy Wall